How key states plan to secure their capitol buildings ahead of possible armed pro-Trump protests - Local News 8

 “The Capitol Police will continue to work with state and local law enforcement to maintain peace at the Capitol Complex in Harrisburg,” press secretary Lyndsay Kensinger said.

-Gov. Wolf said Thursday that about 1,000 Pennsylvania National Guard members have been activated to support the DC National Guard in support of civilian authorities in Washington DC.
+Wolf said Thursday that about 1,000 Pennsylvania National Guard members have been activated to support the DC National Guard in support of civilian authorities in Washington, DC.
 The Pennsylvania National Guard has about 19,000 members in all.

 “Pennsylvania Guard members are well-trained and well-prepared to assist our communities, commonwealth and country in any way they can,” said acting Adjutant General Maj.
 Gen. Mark Schindler.
 “We are also very fortunate that our Guard members have extensive experience working alongside the DC National Guard as part of past training events and presidential inaugurations.”